wimbeaumont/upctrl/firmware/statemachine/README.md

-# firmware upcntr. meetopstelling_2
+# firmware upcntr. state machine

-This is the firmware for the practical exercise 2.
+This is the firmware for the statemachine  exercise

 To start the project import pract2.xise into ise 14.7